 Bereavement, which falls under the umbrella of compassionate leave, applies only to the death of a family member or loved one.
 It differs from compassionate leave as it refers specifically to the loss of life whereas compassionate leave encompasses any and all harrowing circumstances.

 In the UK, there is no legal obligation for you to offer compassionate leave to your staff.
-However, employees are legally entitled to time off to care for dependents, which is somebody who depends on them for care Contingent on the circumstances, they may request time off to care for a dependent, and while you must grant it, it’s up to you to provide paid or unpaid time away.
+However, employees are legally entitled to time off to care for dependents, which is somebody who depends on them for care contingent on the circumstances.
+They may request time off to care for a dependent, and while you must grant it, it’s up to you to decide whether that time away is paid or unpaid.
 There’s also no set time period of how long they are legally allowed time off.

 Let’s unpack this further.

 All employees are allowed to take time off to deal with an emergency regarding dependents.
 There is no set time limit an employee can take off for dependents.
 The government recommends talking with your staff to agree upon a reasonable amount of time off, which will vary based on the situation at hand.